peterso/robotlearningblock/README.md

   • ***Offline/Local Mode:*** Use your task board without the internet by holding Button A down when powering on the device.

-  • ***Abort an Active Trial:*** Stop a trial early by holding down the Red Push Button and pressing Button A.
+  • ***Abort an Active Trial:*** Stop an ongoing trial early by holding down the Red Push Button and pressing Button A.

 ### Detailed User Instructions